UW-Hydro/VIC/README.txt

 	full_energy.c
 	prepare_full_energy.c
+	surface_fluxes.c

 	Description:

-	Changed ice0 from a scalar to an array.
-Previously, when options.SNOW_BAND > 1, the value of ice0 computed for earlier bands was always overwritten by the value of ice0 computed for the final band (even if the final band had 0 area).
-JS via TJB
+	Changed initial total and frozen moistures from scalars (moist and ice0) to arrays (moist0 and ice0).
+Previously, when options.SNOW_BAND > 1, the values of moist and ice0 computed for earlier bands were always overwritten by the values of moist and ice0 computed for the final band (even if the final band had 0 area).
+JS and KAC via TJB

 Bad results when SNOW_STEP = 24 hours